sarathsoma/learn-anything/readme.md

-<h1 align="center"><a href="https://learn-anything.github.io">Improve our Curated Lists</a></h1>
+<h1 align="center">Improve our Curated Lists</h1>

 With our goal of providing the most efficient paths for Learning Anything, we also manage curation of various GitHub lists.

 Feel free to explore and improve them if you wish.

 - [Books 📚](https://github.com/learn-anything/books) : Free and non free books all can learn from
 - [Courses 📝](https://github.com/learn-anything/courses) : Free courses all can learn from